 After a business dispute in 1913, the brothers flipped a coin for control of the business, with Emery winning the toss and Ellsworth moving to Los Angeles, California.
 Emery operated the studio and intermittently worked as a guide, consultant, and search and rescuer until his death in 1976.
 He was the last of the early pioneers, making his home at the canyon for 73 years.
 He left the legacy of thousands of photographs, hundreds of pieces of photographic equipment, and Kolb Studio.

 Visitors today can visit Kolb Studio, seeing a handful of historic Kolb photos and one of Emery's original movie cameras in the Grand Canyon Association bookstore.
-The auditorium now serves as an art studio, showcasing world class canyon-related artwork.
 In winter months, rangers offer tours into the Kolb residence for a behind-the-scenes glimpse into the daily life of the Kolb family.

-Learn more about the Kolb Brothers through these books available at the Grand Canyon Association Bookstore:
+Learn more about the Kolb Brothers through these books available at the Grand Canyon Conservancy Bookstore:

 Find out more about historic figures at Grand Canyon with these books available at the Grand Canyon Association bookstore: